Queen's Medical Centre: Transport

 The hospital is situated at the junction of the dual-carriageway Nottingham Ring Road (A6514) and the east–west A52 and A6200.
 There is a Medilink bus service, which connects Queen's Drive (Park and Ride) with Queen's Medical Centre, Wilkinson Street (for park and ride) and Nottingham City Hospital.
-Trent Barton’s indigo, i4 and Red Arrow and Nottingham City Transport's Grey Line 53, 54 and Orange Line 34, 35 and 36 bus services stop near to QMC.
+Trent Barton’s indigo, i4, Red Arrow (From Derby Road) and Skylink Nottingham (From Abbey Street) and Nottingham City Transport's Grey Line 53, 54, 55 (From Clifton Boulevard [Southbound], Forecourt [Northbound]) and Orange Line 34, 35 and 36 (From Derby Road) bus services.

 The Queen's Medical Centre tram stop, on line 1 of the Nottingham Express Transit, is situated between the South Block of the main hospital and the Treatment Centre.
 The tram connects QMC with Beeston, Nottingham Station, Nottingham City Centre, Basford, Bulwell and Hucknall.
 Passengers can change to Line 2 of the tram, which connects Phoenix Park (M1 Junction 26) with Clifton, at Nottingham station.

 In the media

 The hospital is part of the long-running Channel 4 documentary series 24 Hours in A&E.

+In February 2025, the Care Quality Commission started prosecuting the trust over three baby deaths in its maternity care.
+It was the second time the trust had been prosecuted by the CQC for maternity failings.